splunk/observability-workshop/docs/victorops/integrations/detector.md

     export ROUTINGKEY=${HOSTNAME:0:4}_PRI
     ```

-## 2. Initialize Terraform
+## 3. Initialize Terraform

-Still within the Multipass Instance, switch to the victorops folder where the Terraform config files are located
+Still within your VM, switch to the victorops folder where the Terraform config files are located (you should be logged in as Ubuntu and should not have elevated to root)

 === "Change Directory"